jhpyle/docassemble/_docs/functions.md

 The response value is the sum of 553 and whatever number was provided in the `additional` parameter.
-This value is not saved to any variable, since any changes that background actions make to variables are forgotten once the action completes.
+This value is not saved to any variable.
+(Even if the background action tried to make a change to variables in the interview's dictionary, those changes would be forgotten once the action completes.)

-The interview retrieves the response value within a [Mako] template by calling the `.get()` method on the `the_task` variable:
+The interview can retrieve the response value by calling the `.get()` method on the `the_task` variable.
+For example,

 {% highlight yaml %}
 question: |